Strengthening our culture and relationships

 Audits to identify and correct safety concerns are an element of Devon’s EHS Management System.
 Each business unit is required to perform an annual safety self-audit of compliance with regulations and our EHS protocols.
 Findings of noncompliance and suggestions for improvement are recorded in our Incident Management System (IMS) and tracked to closure.
 Business unit EHS professionals lead the audits, with guest auditors from other business units on hand to share best practices and lessons learned.

 Devon’s internal audit team provides an additional layer of review by performing operational audits in our field offices to examine processes and controls for supply chain, inventory, fleet management and other functions.
-Internal audit also periodically assesses the field audit process and recommends improvement opportunities.
-For example, Devon internal auditors suggested including guest auditors in business unit audits to provide an independent voice.
+Internal audit periodically assesses the field audit process and recommends improvement opportunities.

 Audits also led to streamlining to one toll-free number for ethics, EHS and other issues across all Devon locations.
 Over time, the corrective actions we complete to address audit findings can lead to safety, operational and process improvements.

-Devon sets corporate safety goals every year to focus our efforts to improve performance.
-We want to prevent SIFs and all injuries and incidents so our employees and contractors can return home safely every day.
+Devon sets annual corporate safety goals to focus our efforts to improve performance.
+Our emphasis is on preventing serious injuries and fatalities (SIFs) so our employees and contractors can return home safely every day.

-We also review SIFs where no one was injured and industry SIFs to better understand trends, mitigations and best practices.
-Devon is a founding participant in a voluntary industry program driving to eliminate SIF events in U.S. onshore E&P operations.
-Participants in the Onshore Safety Alliance (OSA) commit to support the OSA guiding principles, industry sharing and learning, and to carry out a Life Saving Actions program, risk assessments, incident investigations and other safety actions.
+We also review SIFs where no one was injured (potential or near miss) and industry SIFs to better understand trends, mitigations and best practices.
+As a founding participant in the Onshore Safety Alliance (OSA), Devon committed to support the OSA guiding principles, industry sharing and learning, and to carry out a Life Saving Actions program, risk assessments, incident investigations and other safety actions.

 To give a comprehensive view of our safety performance, Devon also tracks the Days Away Restricted Rate (DART), Lost Time Incident Rate (LTIR) and Total Recordable Incident Rate (TRIR) for employees and contractors.
-In 2022, our TRIR (for employees + contractors) increased 8% compared to 2021, with hand and finger injuries accounting for 42% of recordable injuries in 2022.
-We held two companywide stand-downs to have meaningful discussions on preventing hand and finger injuries.
-To keep the injury prevention conversation going, many crews hung a special Devon alert in their workspace.
+In 2023, our TRIR (for employees + contractors) held flat compared to 2022 with a rate of 0.53 while the number of work hours increased by 33% year over year.

-Devon’s 2023 corporate safety goals continue our mission to protect the lives of our employees, contractors and communities.
-Based on our underlying metrics, the goals are weighted toward leading indicators, and demonstrate our level of commitment to safety and to delivering a superior safety culture.
+Devon’s 2024 corporate safety goals continue our mission to protect the lives of our employees, contractors and communities.
+Based on our underlying metrics, the goals are weighted toward year-over-year improvement in our SIF rate, and demonstrate our level of commitment to safety and to delivering a superior safety culture.

-Safety accounts for 60% of the company’s ESG goal in 2023, or 9% of the overall corporate scorecard.
-Achieving a year-overyear SIF event reduction represents the largest portion of the safety goal.
-Utilizing SIF learnings to reduce SIF exposure and events and improve processes, culture and workplace safety remains a companywide goal for the fifth year.
+Safety accounts for 15% of the overall corporate scorecard in 2024.
+SIF actuals represents the largest portion of the safety goal.
+Utilizing SIF learnings to reduce SIF exposure and events and improve processes, culture and workplace safety remains a companywide goal for the sixth year.

 Guided by our values to always do what’s right, support each other and proactively manage risk, we continue to empower the entire Devon team with the culture, tools and processes to work safely.